Queen Elizabeth, Prince Philip receive COVID-19 vaccinations, Buckingham Palace says

 Published

-The queen wanted to go public with news of their COVID-19 vaccinations to dispel further speculation or inaccuracies about whether they received it.
+The queen wanted to go public with news of their COVID-19 vaccinations to dispel further speculation or inaccuracies about whether they...Full Article

 Published

-The queen wanted to go public with news of their COVID-19 vaccinations to dispel further speculation or inaccuracies about whether they received it.
+The queen wanted to go public with news of their COVID-19 vaccinations to dispel further speculation or inaccuracies about whether they...Full Article